signal11/hidapi/README.txt

   Windows:
     Build the .sln file in the windows/ directory.
   Linux:
-    cd to the linux/ directory and run make.
+    For the hidraw implementation, cd to the linux/ directory and run make.
+    For the libusb implementation, cd to the libusb/ directory and run make.
+  FreeBSD:
+    cd to the libusb/ directory and run gmake.
   Mac OS X:
     cd to the mac/ directory and run make.